 When you apply for a life insurance license in Kansas, you also must get fingerprinted and submit to a criminal history background check from Pearson VUE.

-Effective on September 15, 2021, Pearson VUE will offer digital fingerprinting to all resident candidates at the following test centers: Overland Park, Topeka, and Wichita.
+Pearson VUE offers digital fingerprinting to all resident candidates at the following test centers: Overland Park, Topeka, and Wichita.
 The service, however, is not available at the testing site in Hays.
 Make a fingerprint reservation at Pearson VUE or call them at (888) 204-6255.

 To begin the process, you must electronically submit a Waiver Agreement and FBI Privacy Act Statement (Fingerprint Waiver Form) via Pearson VUE to the Kansas Insurance Department.
 Fingerprint Waiver Forms submitted to the Department in paper form are not accepted anymore.
 The fingerprint-based background check fee is $60, which you should already have paid along with your application fee.